 If an entire afternoon is too much of a commitment, try cleaning the sidewalk in front of your building.
 Picking up trash on your block can make your street look great, but it also keeps that trash from potentially polluting nearby streams and other waterways.

 There are charities everywhere to which you can donate money.
 Consider keeping those donations in the city.
-Every year, New York Magazine lists their top picks for charities within the city.
-City Meals on Wheels delivers meals to thousands of elderly people within the five boroughs.
+Every year, New York Magazine lists their top picks for charities, in the city.
+City Meals on Wheels delivers meals to thousands of seniors within the five boroughs.
 And for 25 years, Art Start has been conducting creativity workshops for at-risk kids throughout New York City.
 There are a lot of worthy causes out there.
 Find one that speaks to you.